 This course emphasizes the reading of elementary prose and drills in basic writing skills, with an introduction to the basic rules of spelling, accentuation and morphology.
 Instructional time will be devoted to principles of Spanish orthography, vocabulary enrichment and composition.
 The course will cover the history, culture, and stories of the Latin American and Chicano writers in the U.S. as well as that of the Spanish-speaking world on a regional basis.
 This course is not open to students who have completed Spanish 180 Four hours lecture a week.
+This course is equivalent to two years of high school Spanish.
 Lecture.
 Optional credit/no credit or grade.
-UC Credit Limitations: Spanish 110, 180 and 180H combined-maximum credit, one course.
+UC Credit Limitations: Spanish 110, 180 and 180H combined--maximum credit, one course.
 Transferable to CSU; UC.